6ixwerp/cse15l-lab-reports/LabReport1.md

 For my third use of ls which was used with a path to a file as an argument, the working directory would now be /home/lecture1.
 For my output I had received an error as there was no file in the directory.
 This makes sense as I had first printed the contents inside of lecture1, then I had printed the list of contents inside of the messages folder.
 When I tried to list the contents of the en-us.txt file though, it would come out as an error as there would be no files inside of the en-us.txt file.
 This output was an expected error output.

 ![Image](ls3.5.png)

+For my first use of cd which contained no arguments, the working directory would be /home.
+For my output, cd is supposed to output whatever the current directory is instead of changing the directory like it is supposed to do.
 ![Image](cd1.png)
 ![Image](cd2.png)
 ![Image](cd3.png)